patrickbwarren/qgis3-survex-import/README.md

     - as cross sections;
     - as traverses, showing the centrelines used for above;
-* Optionally, set the co-ordinate reference system (CRS) from .3d file or inherit from QGIS3 project;
+* Optionally, set the co-ordinate reference system (CRS) from the .3d file or inherit from the QGIS3 project;
 * Keep features from previous import(s) (optional);
 * Select a GeoPackage (.gpkg) file to save results (optional).